Thomashighbaugh/Thomashighbaugh/README_TEMPLATE.md

 Tom's Law of Software Development
 </strong>
 <br>
- <em>The more convenient, useful or helpful a software is to use, the more of a painful, tedious and/or absolutely miserable it was to develop and then iteratively refine into such a form.</em>
+ <em>The more convenient, useful or helpful a software is to use, <br> the more of a painful, tedious and/or absolutely miserable it was to <br>develop and then iteratively refine into such a form.</em>
 </div>
 <br>
 <hr>